billmannlab/BaCoN/README.md

 1. Install `devtools` from CRAN:

 ```{r}
 if (!require("devtools", quietly = TRUE)) {
 	install.packages("devtools")
 	}
 ```

-2. Install and load the `BaCoN` package:
+2. Install and load the `BaCoN` package into your workspace:

 ```{r}
 devtools::install_github("billmannlab/BaCoN")

 library(BaCoN)
 ```

 3. Compute a BaCoN matrix:

 ```{r}
 bacon_matrix <- BaCoN(correlation_matrix)
 ```

-4. In case of dependency problems or high RAM usage, please use the `miniBaCoN`function instead:
+4. In case of dependency problems or high RAM usage, please switch to the `miniBaCoN` function instead.
+The output is equal to `BaCoN`.

 ```{r}
 bacon_matrix <- miniBaCoN(correlation_matrix)
 ```